 At Dogtown Pizza, it is our goal to bring our signature St. Louis-style pizza into your home, and we believe that St. Louis has the best pizza around, but let’s look at some other heavy hitters in the pizza game.

 Not willing to be put in a box—unless it’s a pizza box—Chicago is also known for a thin crust pizza, known in Chicago as “Tavern Pizza.”
 This style of pizza is thin enough to have a good crunch but still soft enough to be doughy.
-It’s topped with sauce, then toppings, then a generous amount of mozzarella; Chicago thin crust usually uses so much sauce that the cheese and toppings often separate and slide off of the crust.
+It’s topped with sauce, then toppings, then a generous amount of mozzarella; Chicago thin crust usually uses tons sauce so the cheese and toppings often separate and slide off of the crust.

 California-style pizza has a crust that is similar to New York-style pizza, but they add ingredients that are synonymous with California cuisine and sauce is used sparingly.
 Toppings that are typical to California-style pizza are unique and rarely found on pizza in other regions of the country.
 These toppings can include, but are not limited to: